woman in gray long sleeve shirt and black pants sitting on wooden floor

 I feel that there are three steps in following this approach to become an acting expert.

 First, is to acquire as much knowledge as possible about the actors who came before.
 You cannot be in conversation if you do not know what has already been discussed.
 Plus, this saves you time in figuring things out.
-You don’t have to reinvent the wheel because it has already been done for you.

 Second, is to form your own opinions.
 Critique what you’ve read.
 If you disagree with something or find it’s not for you, then understand why.
 Cut it from your practice.
 If something works for you, then understand why.
 Include it in your practice.
-Feel free to be selective.
-You are your own person and your perspective is important too.

 Third, is to add your own ideas and continue the practitioner’s line of thinking.
-Perhaps you have found a unique way of combining the work of multiple practitioners.
-Perhaps you think a practitioner’s work on a particular area is incomplete.
-Or perhaps you have something new to add to the conversation.
-This is where you come into your own right as a creative acting practitioner.
+Perhaps you have found a unique way of combining the work of multiple practitioners, blending elements of naturalism with physical theatre.

 Key take aways from Actor Training by Alison Hodge